Smith sparkles through seven, Marlins top White Sox 5-1

 Marlins: INF Miguel Rojas (strained right shoulder) was held out of the lineup again Tuesday but took ground balls at shortstop before the game and threw across the diamond.

 White Sox: Anderson (right high ankle sprain) will begin a rehab assignment at Triple-A Charlotte on Wednesday.
-Manager Rick Renteria didn’t have a timetable for Anderson’s return.
+Renteria didn’t have a timetable for Anderson’s return.
 The 26-year-old was enjoying a breakout season (.317, 11 HRs and 37 RBIs) before getting hurt on June 25.

 UP NEXT